 - infrastructure rehabilitation at the primary school level and school mapping

-- reducing the repetition rate.
+- reduction of repetition rate.

 - Improve education quality through:

-- purchasing schoolbooks and training materials
+- Purchase of textbooks and training materials

-- system management and standardized testing
+- System management and standardized testing

-- strengthening inspections and pedagogical supervision.
+- strengthening of inspections and pedagogical supervision.

-- strengthening information and statistical systems
+- Enhancement of information and statistical systems

-- project planning, budgeting, monitoring, and evaluation.
+- Project planning, budgeting, monitoring, and evaluation.

 The Ministry of Education leads the program in partnership with France as coordinating agency, and UNICEF as grant agent.